MtPelerin/bridge-v2/docs/api.md

 - **transferStatus**: Invalid transfer when thresholds are broken, valid transfer with after hook action when transfer is allowed

 - **statusCode**: The reason of the transfer rejection indicating which threshold is broken

-### <span id="HardTransferLimitRule-beforeTransferHook-address-address-address-uint256-uint256-"></span> `beforeTransferHook(address, address, address, uint256, uint256) → uint256, address, uint256` (external)

-Dummy before transfer hook
-Not intended to be called
-Throws RU02 because this function is not intended to be called

 ### <span id="HardTransferLimitRule-afterTransferHook-address-address-address-uint256-uint256-"></span> `afterTransferHook(address _token, address _from, address _to, uint256 _amount, uint256) → bool` (external)